daluchkin/machine_learning_course/02_Regression/05_Decision_Tree_Regression/README.md

 ## Section Description

-This topic presents the practical application of Decision Tree Regression, structured step-by-step through the analysis and forecasting process..
+This topic presents the practical application of Decision Tree Regression, structured step-by-step through the analysis and forecasting process.

 ## Tools & Libraries